Lucchese crime family: The iron fists of Amuso and Casso

 During the late 1980s, the Lucchese family underwent a period of great turmoil.
-Vittorio "Vic" Amuso and his fierce underboss, Anthony "Gaspipe" Casso, the first members of the family's Brooklyn wing to head the family, instituted one of the most violent reigns in American Mafia history.
-Both men were heavily involved in labor racketeering, extortion, and drug trafficking, and both had committed many murders.
-Amuso and Casso were strong rivals of Gambino crime family boss John Gotti and strong allies of Genovese crime family boss Vincent "Chin" Gigante.
+Amuso and Casso, the first members of the family's Brooklyn faction to head the family, instituted one of the most violent reigns in American mob history.
+Both men were heavily involved in labor racketeering, extortion and drug trafficking, and both had committed many murders.
+While they were allies of Genovese family boss Vincent Gigante, they were bitter rivals to Gotti and the Gambinos.

-They made their reputations earlier in 1986.
-Angry over the murder of Gambino boss Paul Castellano, Corallo and Gigante conspired to murder Gotti.
-Corallo gave the contract to Amuso and Casso.
-On April 13, 1986, a car-bombing killed Gambino underboss Frank DeCicco, but missed Gotti.
-This assassination attempt sparked a long and confusing 'tension' between these three crime families, with many deaths reported on all sides.